j-sieben/PIT/Doc/interface_changes.md

 to distinguish between expected errors and more severe, but also expected errors.
 I had an understanding that an error is an expected exception, whereas a fatal is an unexpected, techical error.
 I learnt that there are very good arguments for the position of my colleagues.
 As I don't use the level `OFF` (errors are always logged and cannot be switched off), I decided to reorder the severities on the most severe end:

--  FATAL: This is the most severe error.
-It replaces OFF
+-  `FATAL`: This is the most severe error.
+It replaces `OFF`
--  SEVERE: A severe error where you can react to differently
+-  `SEVERE`: A severe error where you can react to differently
--  ERROR: A "normal" error.
+-  `ERROR`: A "normal" error.
 From here on all severeties remain unchanged.

 I also added new communication channels for output modules named `HANDLE_VALIDATION` and `PANIC`.
 This offers another great advantage, as a message with severeity `ERROR` can now be treated as a validation and thus being shown on the GUI only but not persisted as a normal exception would. `HANDLE_EXCEPTION` remains the normal channel for writing error to the output modules and `PANIC` is reserved for unexpected,